tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/访问管理/访问权限配置说明/请求方式介绍/使用永久密钥访问 COS_intl_en.md

 ## Background

 With RESTful APIs, you can initiate anonymous HTTP requests or signed HTTP requests to COS.
-Anonymous requests are typically used for scenarios that require public access, such as hosting static websites and signed requests are required in most other scenarios.
+Anonymous requests are typically used for scenarios that require public access, such as hosting static websites; and signed requests are required in most other scenarios.

 Compared with an anonymous request, a signed request carries an additional signature value.
 The signature is an encrypted string generated based on the key (SecretId/SecretKey) and request information.
 The SDK automatically calculates the signature.
 You only need to set the key when initializing user information and do not need to worry about signature calculation.
 For requests initiated through RESTful APIs, COS needs to calculate signatures based on the signature algorithm and add them to the requests.